unipop-graph/unipop/README.md

 - **Scalable** <br>
    Using ElasticSearch's scale-out capabilities we can spread out our graph to many nodes, enabling more data while retaining good performance.
 - **Indexing** <br>
-We utilise ES's great indexing abilities.
+We utilise ES's great indexing capabilities.
 Either let elastic-gremlin automaticaly create them, or cofigure the mappings for your specific needs. <br>
 You can index Text (including analyzers), Numbers, Dates, Geo (just use the Geo predicate in a 'has' clause), etc..
 - **Custom Schema** <br>
-You can customize the way your data is stored, enabling you to optimize it for your most common querying needs.
-Get the most out of ES by using its different [Data Models](https://www.elastic.co/guide/en/elasticsearch/guide/current/modeling-your-data.html) for your specific needs (Nested Objects, Parent-Child Relationship, etc).<br>
+ES offers many different ways to customize the way your data is stored, enabling you to optimize it for your specific querying needs.
+We give you the power to use all these features and get the most out of your ES cluster.<br>
-You can also utilize this ability to query existing data in ElasticSearch, mapping it with vertex-edge relationships.
+You can also utilize this ability to query existing data that you've loaded into ElasticSearch, by mapping the data to vertex-edge relationships of different kinds.
 - **Aggregations** (Coming Soon) <br>
 Aggregation traversals (e.g. g.V().count()) can benefit greatly from ES's [Aggregation module](https://www.elastic.co/guide/en/elasticsearch/reference/1.x/search-aggregations.html)